psharanda/Atributika/README.md

 [![Language: Swift](https://img.shields.io/badge/language-swift-orange.svg)](https://travis-ci.org/psharanda/Atributika)
 [![CocoaPods](https://img.shields.io/cocoapods/v/SwiftRichString.svg)](https://cocoapods.org/pods/Atributika)
 [![Carthage](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

+`Atributika` is an easy and painless way to build NSAttributedString.
+It is able to detect HTML-like tags, hashtags, any regex or even standard ios data detectors and style them with various attributes like font, color, etc.

 ## Intro
 NSAttributedString is really powerful but still a low level API which requires a lot of work to setup things.
 It is especially painful if string is template and real content is known only in runtime.
 If you are dealing with localizations it is also not easy to build NSAttributedString.